 The Episcopal Church is a middle way between the Catholic and Protestant traditions.
-If you have been to a Catholic mass, you will find our service very familiar, though our Priest, Mother Jonna+ Alexander, is a woman.
+If you have been to a Catholic mass, you will find our service very familiar, though our Vicar and Priest, Reverend Jennifer, is a woman.
 And, in our church you will always be welcome to worship with us, and to share in communion, no matter who you are, how you look, or where you come from.
 As Jesus Christ taught, we extend an especially warm welcome to those marginalized by others, for the way God made us.
 We heartily welcome and affirm people of all races, genders, gender identities, sexual orientations, national origins, ages, and income levels.
 We respect that different people may understand Christ a bit differently, and that's okay by us.
 We are here to pray together, in common, and nurture our spiritual lives, in community.

 In our church, all are welcome at the table of the Lord.
 You too!

 A message from St. Andrew's Episcopal Church community

 Visit our Facebook page for regularly updated information on services and news.

 For urgent pastoral needs please contact our Deacon Mimi Eick by email or 503-706-2500 or Rev. Jennifer by email or 503-568-4541.